So you’re wondering how to make a patio on a budget. We’re not surprised; a patio is a fantastic addition to almost any garden.

 Another possibility is to remove a few of the paving slabs at random, digging out the foundation to a few inches depth, and adding topsoil to form a square of garden that can then be used for ground cover or even vegetables.

 Minster Tip: If you’re looking for something quirkier, there are all sorts of odd items that can make good planters on a patio.
 How about an old wheelbarrow for trailing plants, or maybe a watering can full of carrots?

 Bring your patio to life at night.
 Well-planned lighting can make a huge difference to the look of a patio after dark.
 Custom-made lighting systems are available, but they can be expensive and it can be more satisfying to design your own.

 Solar lighting is another great option.
 Ready-made solar lights are not expensive and come in a dizzying array of styles.
 They also cost nothing to run; they just soak up the sunshine all day and provide a couple of hours of illumination once the sun goes down.

 One of the most effective ways of doing this is by using strings of Christmas lights out of season and hanging them from trees or wooden fence panels around the patio.
 Perfect for hosting that after-hours garden BBQ!

 We’ve been advising our customers on how to make a patio on a budget for many years.
-We stock a comprehensive range of locally sourced stone paving, together with plenty of ideas for making a pleasing and individual patio to suit your needs.
+We stock a comprehensive range of locally sourced stone paving from Oxford and the surrounding areas, together with plenty of ideas for making a pleasing and individual patio to suit your needs.